hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-convert.md

 {% include image.html file="qgis-least-cost-line.png" alt="aspect" caption="The newly created least cost path least_cost.shp line shapefile plotted in QGIS." %}

-{% include challenge.html content="There is a small fault in the `least_cost` line.
-Can you find the fault?
-What can be done to fix the fault?" %}
+{% include challenge.html content="There is a little error in the `least_cost` line.
+Can you find the error?
+What can be done to fix the error?" %}

 {% include note.html content="Network routing is the core specialty of the [`NetworkX` package (see *Open source libraries*)](geo-pckg.html#other).
 Read more about network analyses in [Michael Diener's *GitHub* pages](https://github.com/mdiener21/python-geospatial-analysis-cookbook/tree/master/ch08)." %}